Sunbird-Ed/sunbird-perf-tests/sunbird-platform/README.md

 The purpose of this document is to describe the steps required to perform a sunbird platform load test.
-This folder consists of following APIs:
+This folder consists of following APIs loadtest scripts.

 |         Folder Name        |             API End Point                    | Description |